Numbers of Italy

 Medieval Italy saw nearly continuous power struggles and warfare, with powerful ruling families and city-states vying for supremacy.
 The richest and most powerful of these rulers such as the Medici family and the Vatican began commissioning great works of art, leading to the Renaissance.
 Also during this time Italian merchants brought to Europe exotic goods from the Near East, which led to modern banking as well as sailing knowledge that would help start the Age of Discovery.
 Famous Italian sailors and explorers include Marco Polo, Christopher Columbus, John Cabot (Giovanni Caboto), Amerigo Vespucci and Giovanni da Verrazano.

 From the 16th to the late 19th centuries Italy was ruled over by various foreign powers, including the French and Spanish Bourbon Dynasties.
-Even the Republic of Venice, a powerhouse of trade and once master of the seas, had been dissolved with the arrival of Napoleon.
+Even the Republic of Venice, a powerhouse of trade and once master of the seas, was dissolved with the arrival of Napoleon.
 It was not until 1861 that the Kingdom of Italy was formed under Victor Emmanuel II of the House of Savoy with the help Count Cavour and Giuseppe Garibaldi.
 However it would take several more years before the entire peninsula would be unified as the Kingdom of Italy.
-By the 1920's the King was powerless in the face of the Fascist dictatorship of Benito Mussolini and with the regime's defeat in WWII, Italy dissolved the monarchy.
+By the 1920’s the King was powerless in the face of the Fascist dictatorship of Benito Mussolini and with the regime’s defeat in WWII, Italy dissolved the monarchy.
 In 1946 the Italian Republic was formed and two years later Italy adopted its new constitution.

 During its tumultuous history, Italians continued to contribute numerous innovations in virtually every field.
 The modern Italian language, based upon the Latin of Ancient Rome was developed in the Tuscany region and has given great works ranging from The Divine Comedy to The Prince to Pinocchio.
 Italian innovators span the breadth of time, from Archimedes of Syracuse, to the incomparable Leonardo DaVinci, to Guglielmo Marconi and Enrico Fermi.
 Famous Italian inventions include the thermometer, barometer, piano, electric battery, nitroglycerin, eyeglasses, wireless telegraphy and arguably the telephone.